course-kit/guides/quick-start.md

 COURSE_2_ENROLLMENT_URL=https://api.coursekit.dev/enroll/...
 ```

-## Netlify function
+## Purchase callback

-If you haven't used them before, Netlify "functions" are Node.js scripts you can add to your site that will be run in a secure context upon being requested.
+If you haven't used them before, **Netlify functions** are Node.js scripts you can add to your site that will be run in a secure context upon being requested.

 In the template used to create your site there will be a function already created: *functions/purchase-callback.js*.
 When you deployed your site, this function was automatically deployed by Netlify to the URL `<your netlify url>/.netlify/functions/purchase-callback`.

-This function has the job of responding to a Stripe webhook and then calling the correct enrollment URL with the user data.
-To do this, it will grab the email from a POST request at the above URL.
+This function is the "purchase callback" has the job of responding to a Stripe webhook and then calling the correct enrollment URL with the user data which it grabs from POST body.

-Let's now set up the Stripe webhook.
+You don't need to change this function at all, but you will need to now set up the Stripe webhook which will activate this function.

 ## Creating a Stripe webhook

-To create a webhook, go back to the Stripe dashboard and go to Developers > Webhooks and click "Add an endpoint".
+To create a **Strip webhook**, go back to the Stripe dashboard and go to *Developers > Webhooks* and click "Add an endpoint".

 While you can test your webhook locally using Stripe CLI, to keep this guide simple we’re going to skip straight to deployment.
-So provide your deployed site's function address which will be:
+So for the *Endpoint URL* field, provide your purchase callback's deployed URL which will be:

 ```
 <your netlify url>/.netlify/functions/purchase-callback